hzeller/gcode-multi-shell-extrude/README.md

 The overlaps from the too steep pitch can be seen in the following output: individual layers are not overlapping sufficiently anymore.
-Either increase pitch `-p` or decrease layer-height `-l`:
+Either increase pitch `-p` (number of mm height for a full turn) or decrease layer-height `-l`:

 ![Steep pitch][steep-pitch]

-The usual view displays exactly the layout on the print-bed.
-If you want to see how the screws nest, add the `-m` parameter (like Matryoshka, the nested doll), then they are all shown nested into each other
+The usual view displays exactly the layout on the print-bed with all screws spread out.
+If you want to see how the screws nest, add the `-m` parameter (like [Matryoshka][matryoshka-reference], the nested doll), then they are all shown nested into each other

      ./multi-shell-extrude -n 5 -i -1.4 -R 1.4 -h 10 -p 180 -s 3.5 -D sample/hilbert.poly -P -m > output.ps